 The bill includes a provision to increase H-1B portability by allowing H-1B workers to remain lawfully present in the United States for 60 days if they become unemployed, in order to give them time to find a new sponsoring employer.
 Although this benefits and helps protect H-1B workers, in practice it is unlikely to substantially impact H-1B worker mobility.

 - Under existing law, once a new employer petitions for a currently employed H-1B worker, the H-1B worker can leave his or her current employer to work at the new job while awaiting approval of the new employer’s petition.

-- However, the difficult job market and uncertainty about visa approval can make switching employers particularly difficult for H-1B workers, and there are no public data on the number of H-1B workers who switch employers every year.
+- However, the difficult job market and uncertainty about visa approval can make switching employers particularly difficult for H-1B workers.

 The bill would exempt STEM graduate degree holders from employment-based immigrant visa quotas at a time when employment growth is modest